xjxxjx1017/cx_Freeze_sample/README.md

 ## cx_Freeze Sample Project
 A very basic sample shows that how to convert a Python project into an executable for Windows by using cx_Freeze.

+####Versions
+Python:     Python 3.4
+cx_Freeze:  you can get it from here http://cx-freeze.sourceforge.net/

 ####The project contains multiple modules in packages.
 There's a trick for the packages: "__init__.py" need to be put in the package folders, otherwise cx_Freeze won't recognize the modules in the folder.